UKICER 2025

 • Publication.
 The expectation is that outcomes of RIPPAs will be high-quality, multi-institutional studies that are authentic and steeped in data from contexts spanning many different from many perspectives.
 Participants will be authors on such high-quality contributions that are difficult to devise and coordinate for most sole academics.

-RIPPA proposals that presenters would like to be considered for delivery at the conference and beyond must be be submitted via EasyChair.
+RIPPA proposals that presenters would like to be considered for delivery at the conference and beyond must be be submitted via EasyChair (Details to be confirmed).
 Authors should consult the detail submission format instructions and guidelines for RIPPA prior to submission.

 Doctoral Consortium